jon-jacky/Piety/piety/README.md

 The *Job* class provides a standard interface to an application to enable *Session* (or another job control facility) to start, run, and stop it, by itself or along with other applications.
-A *Job* instance provides a protocol (method names and arguments) for several of the application's routines, including the handler it uses to collect input and the callables it uses to start (or resume) and stop (or pause).
+A *Job* instance provides a protocol (method names and arguments) for several of the application's routines, including the handler it uses to collect input and execute commands, and the callables it uses to start (or resume) and stop (or pause).
 The *Job* class was motivated by terminal applications, but it could work with other kinds.

 ### Event Loop: run function, eventloop and cycle modules ###